Suprnova/Chunithm-Research/General.md

 # Meta

+* This is **not** a guide for creating custom songs in Chunithm "clones".
+This includes programs like SUSPlayer, Laverita, or Seaurchin.
+These games use different chart formats and have an entirely different, usually streamlined, way of implementing custom songs.
 * Chunithm makes frequent use of ``.xml`` files.
 This document will, for the sake of simplicity, assume that you understand the basic format of ``.xml`` files.
 * References to "music" and "song" will refer to the files in the ``music`` folder, which includes ``Music.xml``, as well as the chart files.
 References to ``audio`` will refer to the files in the ``cueFile`` folder.